MarcinMoskala/PreferenceHolder/README.md

     var canEatPie: Boolean by bindToPreferenceField(true)
     var allPieInTheWorld: Long by bindToPreferenceField(0)

+    // Properties can be aslo nullable
     var isMonsterKiller: Boolean? by bindToPreferenceFieldNullable()
     var monstersKilled: Int? by bindToPreferenceFieldNullable()

+    // Property with backup is reading stored value in the first usage,
-    var experience: Float? by bindToPreferenceFieldNullable()
+    // and saving it, in background, each time it is changed var experience: Float? by bindToPropertyWithBackup(-1.0F)
-    var className: String? by bindToPreferenceFieldNullable()
+    var className: String? by bindToPropertyWithBackupNullable()

+    // Each type, that can be serialized and deserialized using Gson,
-    var character: Character? by bindToPreferenceFieldNullable()
+    // can be used as type of property binded to SharedPreference field. var character: Character? by bindToPreferenceFieldNullable()
     var savedGame: Game? by bindToPreferenceFieldNullable() }